 Visit the UTSA Giving page to make a donation.

 We are proud of our alumni and the many accomplishments since graduating from the College of Public Policy.
 We would love to feature your story and the successes you have attained in your personal and professional lives.
-We are showcasing alumni in the features section of our website.
 If you would like to be included in the Alumni Features, please send us a high resolution photo of yourself and a paragraph or two about you life since graduating from COPP.
 We are especially interested in how your degree helped shape your career and how you are making an impact in your communities as practitioners of public policy.
 Please send your story and photo to firstname.lastname@example.org, ATTN: Michelle Skidmore.

 Colleen Swain, MPA featured in the Sombrilla Magazine and UTSA Today.
 UTSA alumna is passionate for preserving the city’s legacy and its rich culture and heritage.
 Colleen is Director of the World Heritage Office in San Antonio.
 Check out her story.

 Congrats to Munirih Jester, BPA, who is a Digital Inclusion Fellow with the San Antonio Housing Authority (SAHA).
 Munirih was selected to be one of three fellows in San Antonio as part of the Digital Inclusion Fellowship, a national program with 22 fellows that helps to address the digital divide in our country.
 Munirih will be assisting SAHA residents develop digital skills as part of the ConnectHome Initiative.